e-n-f/if-then-else/textonly.md

 ---

-As I said, the use of "else" as a conjuction sounds strange.
+As I mentioned, the use of "else" as a conjuction sounds strange.
 Christopher Strachey's CPL programming language is the grandparent of C and therefore the ancestor of most current programming languages, and he refused to use "else," calling it "ignorantly incorrect English."